Michael Jerome

 He has also toured with Richard Thompson and John Cale.
 He recorded four albums with Cale – blackAcetate (2005), Circus Live (2007), Extra Playful (2011) and Shifty Adventures in Nookie Wood (2012).

 Michael Jerome is co-founder of the trio Halls Of The Machine.
 Mike Graff (guitars) and Van Eric Martin (piano) are the fellow musicians.
 Their first album is titled "Atmospheres For Lovers And Sleepers" and was released in 2001.
-Their second album "Calling All Tribal Dignitaries" will be released in 2017.
+Their second album, Calling All Tribal Dignitaries, will be released in 2017.

 In 2015 the song "Bono X" of Halls Of The Machine was officially released worldwide on the Compilation "I.C. - Independent Celebration, Vol. 1" from the German label "Birdstone Records".

-Michael has also been providing some astonishingly good percussion work with Dave Alvin’s The Third Mind project.
+Michael has also been providing percussion work with Dave Alvin’s The Third Mind project.

 Jerome is a Pittsburgh Steelers fan and resides in Los Angeles, California.